Newell Highway Upgrade - New Dubbo Bridge project

 Project overview

-Together, the Australian and New South Wales Governments are investing $220.2 million in the New Dubbo Bridge project to improve traffic congestion in Dubbo and enhance access across the Macquarie River during flood events.
+The Australian and New South Wales Governments are jointly funding the New Dubbo Bridge project to improve traffic congestion in Dubbo and enhance access across the Macquarie River during flood events.

 Latest news